christopherhjung/c-compiler/lib/googletest/googletest/docs/advanced.md

 class FooTest :
     public testing::TestWithParam<const char*> {
   // You can implement all the usual fixture class members here.
-  // To access the test parameter, call GetParam() from class
+  // To access the test declarations, call GetParam() from class
   // TestWithParam<T>.
 };